drNymbus/ync/ync-shop-api/README.md

 # YNC Node API

 This application uses Express and CassandraDB to manage a simple shopping cart system.
+Not only the user's cart can be managed from this API, but also items present in the shop and commands passed by users.

 ## Exposed Routes and Methods

-### store
+### /store

 - **GET `/store?connect=true`**: Retrieves the user's shopping cart.
 If no cart exists, a new one is created.